zzzprojects/docs/dapper-tutorial.net/pages/third-party-libraries/third-party-library.md

 ## Why should you use a Third Party Library?

-Dapper is a King of Micro ORM in terms of performance when querying data, but a lot of essential features/helpers is missing for some application scenarios.
+Dapper is a King of Micro ORM in terms of performance when querying data, but a lot of essential features/helpers are missing for some application scenarios.

 Let's say, for example, you want to quickly updates thousands of entities at once.
 You can sure create your SQL and logic, but you can also use a library that has been exactly built for this ([Dapper Plus](https://dapper-plus.net/)), which also contains hundreds of options to customize your update statement the way you want.

-Using a third-party library has a number of benefits, including the following:
+Using a third-party library has several benefits, including the following:

 - You save development time (using code already done instead of doing it)
 - The code is robust (often used already by thousands of developers)